 Activity 2: Next, let’s learn about the leaf cutter ant.
 Introduce the book The Life and Times of the Ant and look for the pictures on pages 26 and 27 about the clever leaf cutter ant.
 Watch this video and then let’s make a leaf cutter ant craft.
 You will need a piece of white paper, a pen or marker, dot-to-dot markers or black circle stickers, and leaves or green construction paper.

 Activity 3: Praying mantis.
 Read or watch the video of the book My Awesome Summer by P. Mantis.
-Afterwards, do this craft using this template.
-(Cut and paste it into a word document and enlarge it to fill the page before printing onto green cardstock.)
+Afterwards, let’s make our own praying mantis puppet.

 Activity 4: This week, our fine art lesson takes a creepy, crawly turn.
 Click over to this website and have fun asking your child to examine each piece of art and have them find the bugs!
 If there is any one art piece your child shows a particular interest in, dig deeper and learn the name of the artist and the piece and more about it.

 Spiders are not insects…but they are pretty cool creatures! 🕷️ Start by reading this funny introduction to spiders, I Am Trying to Love Spiders.

-Activity 1: Paper plate spider web.
-This activity will practice some fine motor skills as your child weaves a web of their own.
+Activity 1: Let’s strengthen fine motor skills as your child weaves a web of their own!
 Note to parents: You will need to have this complete before moving on to the next activity.

 Activity 2: Spider silk strength experiment.